 Accredited Educational Institutions.
 Courses must be taken from accredited educational institutions including those approved under government education and training programs such as those under the Veterans Administration Program.
 The Department of Education and the Council for Higher Education Accreditation(CHEA) maintain directories of nationally recognized and specialized accrediting agencies.

 Non-eligible Programs.
 Workshops, seminars, management development programs, special examinations for admission to degree programs, and private consultant refresher courses to take examinations such as C.P.A. certification and admission examinations are not eligible for reimbursement under this policy.
 Support for these programs may be provided by unit policies for professional development purposes.
 Staff members should consult with their supervisors for more information.

 Courses in graduate professional programs in Law, Medicine, and Dentistry and courses in any degree program beyond the Master’s level are specifically excluded from this program.

 Amount of Support

-General Terms.
 The amount of tuition support is calculated based on tuition and registration fees only.
-Other fees and expenses are not covered under this program.
+Other fees and expenses are not covered under this program, except for technology fees which are required by some non-University of Michigan courses.
 Tuition support is calculated using the in-state tuition rate (where applicable), regardless of the residency status of the staff member, and is based on the tuition rate in effect at the time of the request.
 For part-time employees, tuition support is calculated on a pro rata basis according to the staff member’s appointment fraction on the date the request for tuition support is approved.

 The decision to grant tuition support and/or a work accommodation is discretionary with the unit supervisor and is based on the supervisor’s assessment of a number of factors, including anticipated needs of the unit, available resources of the unit, and the motivation and potential of the staff member making the request.